Chinese swimmer Sun Yang banned again, misses Tokyo Olympics

 WADA requested a ban of two to eight years for a second doping conviction.
 Sun served a three-month ban in 2014 imposed by Chinese authorities after testing positive for a stimulant that was banned at the time.
 The ban was not announced until after it ended.

-Sun’s second ban was imposed after a rare CAS hearing held in open court and streamed live online.
+Sun’s second career ban was imposed after a rare CAS hearing held in open court and streamed live online.
 It lasted more than 10 hours in November 2019 at a special court session in Montreux, Switzerland.

+A change this year to FINA’s rules in anti-doping cases meant the eight-year ban for a second offense could be reduced.
+This amendment “represents a newly flexible approach,” the court said.

+The 6-foot-7 (2-meter) Sun was the first Chinese swimmer to win Olympic gold, in 2012 at London, and has long been a polarizing figure in the pool.

 More AP Olympics: https://apnews.com/hub/olympic-games and https://twitter.com/AP_Sports